 Lasell collaborates with its community partners, Reach Beyond Domestic Violence (Reach), Voices against Violence, Boston Area Rape Crisis Center, and The Second Step.
 Reach facilitates workshops on dating violence and engages students in conversations about healthy and unhealthy relationships.
 Second Step is an organization that fosters the safety, stability, and well-being of survivors of domestic violence.
-Representatives from Second Step attend classes, facilitate workshops and provide mentoring to Lasell students.
+Representatives from Voices Against Violence attend classes, facilitate workshops and provide mentoring to Lasell students.
 Lasell also collaborates with the Boston Area Rape Crisis Center (BARCC).
 Other programs that are run at various times throughout the year include the University Health Fair, and the Walk for Change sponsored by BARCC.
 Many of our students perform year-long internships with these organizations.

 The Resident Assistants (RAs), who are peers of the students, receive instruction on a number of items including how to support disclosing students and connecting students to available resources in the event of trauma.
+Many RAs use their inservice training opportunities to educate their residents about consent, healthy relationships and relevant resources.